Iryna-Skakun/wsChat/README.md

 ## Development server
 1. Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-2. Run `npm run server` for running websocket server.
+2. Run in separate terminal tab `npm run server` for running websocket server.

 ## Code scaffolding